MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (March 9, 2023)

 - [Sysmon 1.1 for Linux](https://github.com/Sysinternals/SysmonForLinux)
-This update to Sysmon, an advanced cross-platform host monitoring tool, adds support for a wider range of Linux distributions by leveraging BTF enabled kernels.
+This update to Sysmon for Linux, an advanced host monitoring tool, adds support for a wider range of distributions (e.g., RHEL) by leveraging BTF enabled kernels.

 ### What's New (December 12, 2022)